Sesame Ginger Dressing

 For a gluten-free version, swap regular soy sauce with gluten-free soy sauce, coconut aminos, or tamari.
 All the other ingredients used in this dressing are gluten-free.

-How to make creamy sesame ginger salad dressing?
+How do I make creamy sesame ginger salad dressing?

 Usage Suggestions